 Sometimes tumors growing in the brain begin there.
 These are called primary brain tumors.
 But other types of brain tumors begin as cancers somewhere else in the body.
 These can start in the lung, breast, skin, kidney, colon, or other body parts.
-They may spread to the brain if the cancers are not controlled at the original site.
+They may spread to the brain even if the cancers are controlled at the original site.
 These are called secondary or metastatic brain tumors.

 Cancer may spread to the brain through your lymph system or your bloodstream.
 Or it may travel to the brain from a nearby tissue.
 Metastatic brain tumors are becoming more common because people are living longer after having cancer somewhere else in their body.